seanreed1111/sql-recipes/recipes.md

 Solution
 In your SELECT statements, apply Oracle built-in functions or create expressions on one or more columns in the table, creating a virtual column in the query results.
 For example, suppose you want to summarize total compensation for an employee, combining salary and commissions.
-In the sample tables included for the OE user from a default installation of Oracle, the ORDER_ITEMS table contains UNIT_PRICE and QUANTITY columns as follows: select * from order_items;
+In the sample tables included for the OE user FROM a default installation of Oracle, the ORDER_ITEMS table contains UNIT_PRICE and QUANTITY columns as follows:
+SELECT * FROM order_items;

-665 rows selected
+665 rows SELECTed
-To provide a line-item total in the query results, add an expression that multiplies unit price by quantity, as follows: select order_id, line_item_id, product_id, unit_price, quantity, unit_price*quantity line_total_price from order_items;
+To provide a line-item total in the query results, add an expression that multiplies unit price by quantity, as follows:
+SELECT order_id, line_item_id, product_id,
+unit_price, quantity, unit_price*quantity line_total_price FROM order_items;

 ---
 [tablefunc extension](https://www.postgresql.org/docs/current/tablefunc.html)